dpsa4fl/dpsa4fl-example-project/README.md

 library to interact with aggregation servers as described by this [internet draft](https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap).

-The project itself is based on the [pytorch quickstart example](https://github.com/adap/flower/tree/main/examples/quickstart_pytorch) from flower (learning the CIFAR-10 dataset), but is adapted to use our [flower fork](https://github.com/dpsa-project/flower).
+The project itself is based on the [pytorch quickstart example](https://github.com/adap/flower/tree/main/examples/quickstart_pytorch) from flower (learning the CIFAR-10 dataset), but is adapted to use our [dpsa-flower package](https://github.com/dpsa-project/dpsa-flower).

 **Note: The dpsa project is a work in progress.
 This example project exists for testing purposes, the code should not be used in production.**